Welcome to Procurement

 Purchasing encompasses the procurement of products and services that provide the best value for the University.
 Procurement supports the University’s purchasing needs through: ePro, Georgia First Marketplace, P-Card and Fuel Card programs.

-- Purchasing Card Procedures
+Purchasing Card (P-Card) Procedures

 - Food Purchasing Guidelines

-- Standard PO Terms and Conditions
+- Purchase Order Terms and Conditions

 - Vendor Form